SaberSwordBoy/CassiePy/README.md

 ## Requirements
 Needs a terminal that supports ansii text  - Windows Terminal should work great, tested on Kali Linux and Parrot OS.
 Untested on Mac or other linux distros, but should work fine.

+(This should go without saying, Python is required!)

 ## Installation
 ##### *For now just download the code, might get published somewhere later*
 Clone this repository: